Singular Thoughts / Volume One 2017

 Individual battles may differ, but we’re all in the same war.

 a first-hand account of an individual’s struggle with depression,

-What I offer the reader is the preface and chapter one.
+What I present here is the preface and chapter one.

 An interesting by-product, of sorts, resulted from writing this memoir; something I never expected.
 Although I’d hoped my stories might help others, it turned out, that telling these stories–just getting them down on paper, and out of my head–helped me more than I would’ve thought possible.
 Since I finished writing this book, my inner voice has been silent.
 Many of you know what I mean.
 It’s been truly amazing.

 My inner voice—the ‘angry me’—is the loud and insulting roommate presence inside my head.
 The voice that grates on the nerves and won’t shut up; constantly yammering in my ear, and telling me I’m a loser, or “it will never work”.
 And for most of my adult life, he’s been doing his best to derail, and sully, everything I’ve done, with negativity, self-deprecation, and insults.

 But since I wrote the book; silence.
 And at first it was kind of weird.
 It wasn’t until I dug around on some psychology websites, that I found what I think happened, and it is so cool.

 I came back inside my front door, and opened the package I’d just received.
 It was my new book.
 I smiled with pride.
 I looked it over, thumbed through the pages, and even took a whiff.
 I chuckled, and grinned at the gloss of the cover, and my choice of fonts.
 My artist ego gorged on a sense of novice-pride, to be holding my own book.
 Sounds silly until you do it.
 But now that that sad, and exhausting project was finally over with, all I wanted to do was forget about it for a while.
 Even a week after finishing the book, I still felt physically drained from the ordeal.